Attacks of Rising Sensations, Pallor and Loss of Consciousness

 Examination and investigations

-Physical and neurological examination was completely normal, although the blood pressure was somewhat low at 100/70 mm Hg. and scans of the brain were normal.
-An scalp revealed activity over the right frontal temporal region.
+Physical and neurological examination was completely normal, although the blood pressure was somewhat low at 100/70 mm Hg.
+Computed tomography and magnetic resonance imaging scans of the brain were normal.
+An interictal scalp EEG revealed epileptiform activity over the right frontal temporal region.
 During long-term monitoring with EEG and electrocardiography, the patient had the initial symptoms of her habitual attacks.
 After having experienced the pleasant rising sensation, she felt that she was going to faint and lay down on a sofa, whereby the symptoms gradually disappeared without the patient losing consciousness.
 At the time of the symptoms, EEG revealed seizure activity mainly over the right temporal region, which after some seconds was followed by pronounced bradycardia (26–30 beats per minute) for 15 seconds.

 Treatment and outcome